Home Page Content

-Nurses know that healthcare is in a crisis with soaring costs and rising epidemics of preventable diseases.
+Nurses know that healthcare is in a crisis with soaring costs and rising epidemics of preventable conditions ranging from obesity to opioid addiction.
 Many nurses are calling for change to mobilize nurses in a nationwide effort.
-They propose that leadership provided by a National Nurse for Public Health would strengthen efforts by nurses in every community to assist in initiating a nationwide shift to prevention to yield improved health outcomes.
+They propose that leadership provided by the Chief Nurse Officer (CNO) of the U.S. Public Health Service/ National Nurse for Public Health would strengthen efforts by nurses in every community to assist in initiating a nationwide shift to prevention to yield improved health outcomes.

 Who Will Be the National Nurse for Public Health?

-Congress will designate that the existing Chief Nurse Officer (CNO) of the US Public Health Service (USPHS), who also serves as the Assistant Surgeon General, be elevated to become a full time position within the Office of the Surgeon General and be officially designated the National Nurse for Public Health.
-Our goal is to elevate and enhance the position of the Chief Nurse Officer of the USPHS to bring more visibility to the critical role nursing occupies in promoting, protecting, and advancing the nation's health.
+Congress will designate the same individual serving as the Chief Nurse Officer, an existing position in the U.S. Public Health Service, as the National Nurse for Public Health.
+The goal is to elevate and enhance the position of the Chief Nurse Officer of the USPHS to bring more visibility to the critical role nursing occupies in promoting, protecting, and advancing the nation's health.

 What Will the National Nurse for Public Health Do?